Ame-ReIori/addition_chain/README.md

 * pandas
 > pip install pandas

-I'm not sure whether pandas is eccential.
+I'm not sure whether pandas is essential.
 You can run it without pandas.
 If it doesn't work, pip it.

 ## api